oyvindln/vhs-decode/README.md

 For direct soldering, RG178 or RG316 cable to an BNC bulk head is recommended.
 This allows a short, clean direct run to a fixed mounting point you can drill or melt/file out, or just thread the cable through a ventilation slit or other pre-existing open space.

-3. Test to see if an 10uf capacitor is needed.
+3. Test to see if a 10uf capacitor is needed.
 If you want to see your tape during RF capture or are playing SVHS or other higher bandwidth tapes, you will need to add a 10uf capacitor in-line before your bulkhead/probe connection, to avoid signal dropout.
 (Applies to most VCRs but not all; example, many JVC units.)

 **Note** Do not make sharp bends in any RF cabling.